Getting Started for Web

 Create Your First Appwrite Project

-Go to your new Appwrite console and once inside click the icon in the top navigation header or on the 'Create Project' button.
-Choose a name for your app and click create to get started.
+Go to your new Appwrite console and once inside click the icon in the top navigation header or on the 'Create Project' button on your console homepage.
+Choose a name for your project and click create to get started.

 Add your Web Platform